 Katherine Barteck, Psy.D.

-In her time off, Dr. Barteck serves on the Board of Directors for the Appalachian Highlands Diversity & Inclusion Alliance, Inc, raises 3 children (one about to start at ETSU), and tries to keep up with her husband of 14 years.
-Dr. Barteck is hopeful the Alliance can help promote an economically thriving, diverse, equitable, and inclusive community which her family and their families’ families can enjoy and prosper in for generations to come.
+In her time off, Dr. Barteck serves on the Board of Directors for the Diversity, Equity, & Inclusion Alliance of Northeast Tennessee & Southwest Virginia, raises 3 children (including one at ETSU, Go Bucs!), and tries to keep up with her husband of 14 years.
+Dr. Barteck is hopeful the DEI Alliance can help promote an economically thriving, diverse, equitable, and inclusive community in which all families can find belonging, and which enjoy and prosper in for generations to come.

 Michelle Black has been employed by Northeast Tennessee Regional Economic Partnership (NeTREP) since 2017, which focuses on economic and community development efforts within Carter, Unicoi, and Washington Counties, where she is currently the Community Relations Manager.
 Michelle became a Board Member for the DEI Alliance in 2021 to help make the place she now calls home a safer, more equitable, and inclusive place for all to live and grow, but has been a member of the DEI Alliance since 2019.